Nicolas Turner FPRIA LMPRIA

 Lisa works closely with creative director Nathaniel Hiller, allowing the consultancy to provide the full range of design services in-house.

-Lisa designs and lays out the consultancy’s three community newspapers, the quarterly Prime Times magazine, client newsletters and provides internal IT support to consultants and manages clients projects, including events, as required.
+Lisa designs and lays out the consultancy’s three community newspapers, client newsletters and provides internal IT support to consultants.
+Manages the three community newspaper website and Facebook accounts and clients projects, including events, as required.

 Marketing and Public Relations Consultant

-Camilla joined Corporate Communications almost five years ago after completing a Bachelor of Arts degree at the University of Tasmania, double majoring in Journalism and Media Communications & Sociology.
+Camilla joined Corporate Communications more than five years ago after completing a Bachelor of Arts degree at the University of Tasmania, double majoring in Journalism and Media Communications & Sociology.

 Camilla has built a diverse skill set in communications, which has seen her work as a key member of the consultancy’s community newspaper production team and provide marketing and public relations consultation to a range of CCTAS’ clients from government, not-for-profit and private sectors.